 Finding out what your personal goals are and choosing a volunteer position this way, does not mean you’re being selfish.
 It’s actually really important to participate in something you’re convinced of in order to do good work and be truly committed to the project.

 Do what makes you happy

 Most of us do altruistic things for personal reasons.
-If you love working with animals, work with animals.
-If you love connecting with people, go for a social project.
+If you love working with animals, you probably will be great at it.
+If you're passionate about connecting with people, go for a social project.
 And if you love being surrounded by nature, chose environmental volunteer work.

-Don’t force yourself into anything you are not and never forget that finding the right volunteering program equals to finding a project that meets your needs, too.
+Don’t force yourself into anything you are not interested in and never forget that finding the right volunteering program equals to finding a project that meets your needs, too.

-Another way to start is thinking about a place you always dreamed to visit and make a difference in.
+Another way to start is thinking about a place you always dreamed to visit and checking out the opportunities available there.
 You’re again one step closer to finding your ideal volunteer experience.

 Become aware of your skills

 Do you know what skills make you stand out?
 Talking about skills, I am referring to the professional and interpersonal ones.

 That means, empathy and compassion are just as important as knowing how to teach something or how to create the perfectly optimized website.